Igor-Ortega/Igor-Ortega/README.md

 - 👋 Hi, I’m @Igor-Ortega
 - 👀 I’m interested in Videogames, Programming, Sci-Fi and Astronomy.
 - 🌱 I’m currently learning Javascript and Python.
 - 📫 How to reach me:
+      Email: igorortega13@gmail.com

 <!---
 Igor-Ortega/Igor-Ortega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.